TheBot-Lab/TalkToMeBot/developmentGuide.md

 #### Important: ALWAYS EDIT ON A BRANCH

-If you take only take away one thing from this document, it should be this: Never, **EVER** make edits to the `development` branch.
+If you only take away one thing from this document, it should be this: Never, **EVER** make edits to the `development` branch.
 ALWAYS make a new branch BEFORE you edit files.
 This is critical, because if your PR is not accepted, your copy of staging will be forever sullied and the only way to fix it is to delete your fork and re-fork.